 Please note that the last ride of the day is at 8pm from Trapani and 7.30pm from Marsala.

 – 30 min drive – you can grab a taxi at the airport (30 EUR) or call Michelangelo for a van/car +39 335 82 25 215

 – buses are frequent (10 EUR) and drop you at the port

 From Palermo’s Airport:

-– 2 hours bus: go to Palermo first (with bus 5 EUR, with taxi 30 EUR, with shared taxi 7 EUR) and hop-off at Via Belgio Bus stop, from there hop on a bus to Trapani, timetable here
+– 2 hours bus: go to Palermo first (bus, taxi, shared taxi) and hop-off at Via Belgio Bus stop, from there hop on a bus to Trapani, timetable here

 Rail: unless you want to enjoy and long trip, we discourage taking the train